WhitelistVideo

 What Covenant Eyes DOES:

-• Screen monitoring: Takes periodic screenshots and uses AI to analyze them
+• Screen monitoring: Grabs screenshots and uses AI to flag them.

-• Accountability reports: Sends activity summaries to a chosen accountability partner
+• Accountability reports: Sends summaries to a partner.

-• Multi-platform support: Windows, Mac, iOS, Android, Chromebook
+• Multi-platform support: Works on Windows, Mac, iOS, Android, and Chromebook.

 What Covenant Eyes DOES NOT Do:

-• Block YouTube content: No filtering, no channel control, no content prevention
+• Block YouTube content: It has no filters or channel controls.

 The 5 Best Covenant Eyes Alternatives (2026)